Course structure and requirements

 Deakin Optometry has been granted accreditation with conditions until 31 December 2015, by the Optometry Council of Australia and New Zealand.

-During the first three years of the course, you will be based at the brand new REACH facility at the Geelong Waurn Ponds Campus, which includes a fully-equipped clinical skills laboratory and optometry practice that facilitates simulation based learning, examinations and research.
+During the first three years of the course, you will be based at the REACH facility at the Geelong Waurn Ponds Campus, which includes a fully-equipped clinical skills laboratory and optometry practice that facilitates simulation based learning, examinations and research.
 You will also have the opportunity to undertake two short-term industry placements in a range of clinical settings including hospitals and community health centres in and around both Geelong and Melbourne.
 These placements will prepare you for the intensive industry-based learning placements in the final six months of the course.

 Bachelor of Vision Sciences and Master of Optometry Course Rules